-- Justice, Diversity, Equity and Inclusion within volunteer programs.
-We believe volunteering can be a tool for connection and community building if we are intentional about how we: talk about volunteering, educate volunteers, recruit volunteers, share our resources, and distribute power. - Describe how the volunteer program or group is rooted in community and implements services, processes or programs that are informed by underserved, underrepresented or marginalized communities.
+• Justice, Diversity, Equity and Inclusion within volunteer programs.
+We believe volunteering can be a tool for connection and community building if we are intentional about how we: talk about volunteering, educate volunteers, recruit volunteers, share our resources, and distribute power.